Military victories against the odds: Battle of Kapyong

 The battle occurred during the Korean War and the Chinese Spring Offensive of April 1951.
 The Chinese forces outnumbered the UN battalions by a factor of five to one, or by a factor of greater than ten to one.
-Two battalions of the 27th British Commonwealth Brigade, each of them consisting of about 700 soldiers, the Australian 3 RAR and the Canadian 2 PPCLI, supported by the artillery of the New Zealand 16th Field Regiment and 15 American Sherman tanks, withstood the assault of the full Chinese 118th Division, numbering about 10,000-20,000 men, in continuous fighting from 23 April to 25 April.
-The action was of crucial strategic significance as the Kapyong Valley was the traditional invasion route to Seoul, and potentially would enable the encirclement of US forces in Korea.
+Two battalions of the 27th British Commonwealth Brigade, each of them consisting of about 700 soldiers, the Australian 3 RAR and the Canadian 2 PPCLI, supported by the artillery of the New Zealand 16th Field Regiment and 15 American Sherman tanks, withstood the assault of the full Chinese 118th Division and 60th Division, numbering about 20,000 men, in continuous fighting from 23 April to 27 April.
+The action was of crucial strategic significance as the Kapyong Valley was the traditional invasion route to Seoul, and potentially would enable the encirclement of US forces in Korea which were then in general retreat across the Korean front lines.
 The Australian 3 RAR resisted the Chinese attacks on Hill 504 during 23/24 April until threatened with being surrounded, and then retreated off the battlefield, together with the American tanks.
 These UN units were no longer engaged in the battle.

-The Chinese then assaulted the Canadian 2 PPCLI defending Hill 677 in a last stand, who were outnumbered in the combat engagement area by at least ten to one.
+The Chinese then assaulted the Canadian 2 PPCLI defending Hill 677 in a last stand, who were outnumbered in the combat engagement area by at least ten to one, and in the battlefield zone by about 30 to 1.
 With his battalion encircled, abandoned by supporting units, and without possibility of resupply of ammunition, Lt.
 Col. Stone issued the order "No retreat, no surrender", and resisted mass attacks of Chinese infantry throughout the night of 24/25 April.
-The Canadians called in artillery fire directly onto some of their own positions on two occasions when overrun.
-After fierce fire-fights and intense artillery barrages, the Chinese withdrew on 25 April with enormous casualties of about 1,000-5,000 dead and many more wounded, mostly from artillery fire.
-The Canadians were exhausted of ammunition and supplies, but the Chinese failed to launch a final assault.
-The Australian, Canadian, New Zealand and US casualties amounted to 49 dead and 111 wounded.
+The Canadians called in artillery fire from a New Zealand unit situated about 4.5 miles distant, directly onto some of their own positions on three occasions when overrun.
+After fierce fire-fights and intense artillery barrages, the Chinese withdrew on 25 April with enormous casualties of about 5,000 dead and many more wounded, mostly from artillery fire.
+The Canadians were exhausted of ammunition and supplies, but fortunately for the 2 PPCLI the Chinese failed to launch a final assault.
+The Canadian casualties were 12 killed and 35 wounded.

-This is a good example of victory against superior military numbers.

-Boudican Revolt

-The Boudican Revolt was an assault by 230,000 Celtic tribesmen against a Roman army of 10,000.
-When reinforcements failed to arrive, the Roman governor moved his forces into a bottlenecked valley, forcing the uncoordinated Celts to come to him.
-His forces first exhausted their ranged weaponry before moving forward in a tight, shielded formation, while cavalry forces harassed the sides of the enemy formation.
-Worsening the situation, the Celts had left their wagons blocking their route of escape, preventing routed forces from effectively fleeing.
-In total, around 80,000 Celts were ultimately killed, while the Roman army suffered only around 400 losses, with similar numbers injured, and the rebellion was firmly crushed.